SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/docx_templates.md

 text to be at the top of its own page, rather than relying on the current amount of text to flow onto a new page automatically.

-## Working with filtered and truncated lists
+## Working with lists inside a DOCX file

 Unfortunately, if you've gotten used to using [list comprehensions](https://docs.python.org/3/tutorial/datastructures.html) to filter and manage working with lists, you cannot use list comprehensions